 EFF believes that the Guidance provides an excellent template for companies to follow when considering sales or licensing of technology to foreign governments.
 The Guidance comports with, and develops further, the ideas contained our own proposal, called Know Your Customer.

 We have no specific additions or edits to the Draft Guidance at this time.
-Instead, we urge the State Department to take strong affirmative steps to encourage companies to adopt them and to engage in robust follow through to see how they are implemented and enforced, so that we can work together to develop them over time.
+Instead, we urge the State Department to take strong affirmative steps to encourage companies to adopt these practices and to engage in robust follow through to see that they are implemented and enforced, so that we can work together to develop them over time.

 THE PROBLEM AND EFF’S ROLE TO DATE

 The problem of the misuse of surveillance technologies by governments to facilitate repression is a large and sadly, a growing one.
 The public is increasingly alarmed at stories of companies selling surveillance technologies to governments for use in human rights abuses, whether that is Cisco selling tools custom-built to help China target minorities, or FinFisher selling spyware to the government of Ethiopia.
-Similarly, NSO group is credibly accused of providing technology to Saudi Arabia that was used to target U.S.-based journalist Jamal Khashoggi, as well as that used in targeting multiple journalists in Mexico and a prominent dissident in the UAE, among others.
+Similarly, NSO group (based in Israel) is credibly accused of providing technology to Saudi Arabia that was used to target U.S.-based journalist Jamal Khashoggi, as well as that used in targeting multiple journalists in Mexico, a prominent dissident in the UAE, and others.
 While the U.S. government does not have jurisdiction over all of the companies of concern, we are hopeful that this sort of guidance becomes standard for companies around the world.

-Overall, we believe its long past time for tech companies, especially those selling surveillance equipment, to step up and ensure that they aren’t assisting governments in committing human rights abuses against their own people.
+Overall, we believe it is long past time for tech companies, especially those selling surveillance equipment, to step up and ensure that they aren’t assisting governments in committing human rights abuses against their own people.

 EFF wishes to commend the Bureau of Democracy, Human Rights and Labor for these Guidelines, which appear to contain all of the elements we outlined in EFF’s 2011 Know Your Customer framework.
 We were pleased to see that both EFF’s proposal and the Guidance point to requiring companies to engage in affirmative and serious due diligence around human rights.
-Both are modeled on requirements that U.S. companies already have to follow in the export control and anti-bribery context, adding human rights to the kinds of screens and actions that companies already undertake when selling to foreign governments.
+Both are modeled on requirements that U.S. companies already have to follow in the export control and anti-bribery context, adding human rights concerns to the list of screens and actions that companies already undertake when selling their products to foreign governments.
 Both recognize that these sorts of transactions often involve ongoing support by the companies that provide a basis for ongoing evaluation of the actual use of the tools over time.

 In short, under both frameworks, companies providing technologies or technical services to governments, whether directly or indirectly, must affirmatively investigate who is buying or likely using their technologies and how those technologies are to be used.
 If there are credible concerns that the products and services will be (or have been) used to facilitate human rights abuses, both urge companies to work to engineer their systems to be resistant to abuse and to contain systems where such abuse can be identified.
-If they cannot modify their systems to be abuse resistant, they should refrain from participating in the business transaction or end their support for it.
+If they cannot modify their systems to be abuse-resistant, they should refrain from participating in the business transaction or end their support for it.
 To reassure employees and the public, companies should conduct review and auditing, require empowered staff participation up to and including the executive team, and ensure public reporting.